"""The core state representation.

 **{attr_name: split_per_atom[attr_name][i] for attr_name in split_per_atom},

-# Add the split per-batch attributes
+# Add the split per-system attributes

-**{attr_name: split_per_batch[attr_name][i] for attr_name in split_per_batch},
+for attr_name in split_per_system

 # Add the global attributes